Tag Archives: education

 Have a go at these questions.
 Make sure you show your working – just as you’d have to do in an exam.

 The ‘W’ words are useful if you’re trying to understand or summarise a story, but who, whom, who’s and whose tend to cause problems.
-Here’s a quick guide to what they all mean and how they can be used.
+Here’s a quick guide to what they all mean and how to use them.

 Who v Whom